North East England 1920-1938

 1936 – Sunderland Champions

-Sunderland, who had finished second to Arsenal last season become champions in the highest tier of English football for the sixth time in their history, taking the First Division title.
+Sunderland, who finished second to Arsenal last season become champions in the highest tier of English football for the sixth time in their history, claiming the First Division title under their Scottish-born manager Johnny Cochrane.
 Middlesbrough finish fourteenth in the division while Newcastle United finish eighth in the Second Division.
-The goal scoring talents of local lads Bobby Gurney and Raich Carter contribute considerably to Sunderland’s title gain, although the division’s top scorer is West Bromwich Albion’s William ‘Ginger’ Richardson of Framwellgate Moor, Durham.
+The goal scoring talents of local Wearside lads Bobby Gurney and Raich Carter contribute considerably to Sunderland’s title gain, although the division’s top scorer that season is West Bromwich Albion’s William ‘Ginger’ Richardson who was born at Framwellgate Moor, Durham.

 Oct 5-31, 1936 – Jarrow March

 Two hundred unemployed men march 274 miles from Jarrow to London in protest about the recession that followed the recent closure of the town’s Palmer’s shipyard.
 Around 80 per cent of Jarrow’s workforce were employed at this yard.
 The route of the march took in 21 stops, including Chester-Street, Ferryhill, Darlington, Northallerton, Leeds, Barnsley, Leicester, Northampton and St Albans.
 At Leicester local bootmakers worked through the night to repair the marchers’ shoes.
 Jarrow MP, Ellen Wilkinson joined the marchers for some sections of the journey.
 A meeting was held in London’s Hyde Park and Wilkinson presented a box containing 11,000 signatures to parliament.
 The men, sadly, returned home having achieved little but a lasting place in the social history of the region and the hearts and minds of the people.